redhat-cop/redhat-image-mode-demo/use-cases/bootc-container-anaconda-ks/README.md

 ### Creating the Virtual Machine in KVM

-You are now ready to spin-up a Virtual Machine using the downloaded boot image for CentOS Stream 9, injecting and using the kickstart to perform an unattended installation.
+You are now ready to spin-up a Virtual Machine using the downloaded boot image for RHEL 9.4, injecting and using the kickstart to perform an unattended installation.

 ```bash
 virt-install --name rhel9-server \